 - Coordinating faculty renewal (especially cross-unit hires, focusing on tenured appointments in Statistics and Data Sciences (SDS), Operations Research and Information Engineering (ORIE), Information Science (IS), Computer Science (CS), Electrical and Computer Engineering (ECE), Economics, and Mathematics);

-- Administering a Research Assistant Professorship program;
+- Administering an Assistant Research Professorship program;

 - Coordinating internal proposal-driven thematic boot camps (off-term);